iv4xr-project/aplib/docs/iv4xr/testagent_tutorial_1.md

 1. We need to specify the testing task.
 This amounts to specifying at least one goal, a tactic on how to solve the goal, and the correctness property to check when the goal is solved.
 1. We can now run the test agent and collect the findings.

+The steps are explained below.
+The full code of the test can be found in [TestWithWrappingEnv_GCDGame.java](../../src/test/java/eu/iv4xr/framework/exampleTestAgentUsage/TestWithWrappingEnv_GCDGame.java).

 ### Step 1: Defining an Environment